Politics and International Relations - Pathway in US Politics - MA/MRes

 About the course

-The MA/MRes in Politics and International Relations in SPIRE is distinctive as it is one of the most diverse collections of Masters pathways in the UK.
+The MA/MRes in Politics and International Relations is distinctive as it is one of the most diverse collections of Masters pathways in the UK.
 The programme offers the possibility of developing an individual specialism as well as learning about broader issues in the pathway, and in wider fields of Politics and International Relations.
 You will gain a thorough grounding in the philosophical and practical issues underpinning study and research in Politics and International Relations.
-You will study 3 compulsory core taught modules, 4 optional modules and a dissertation over 12 months.

 Key benefits of studying for the MA/MRes in Politics and International Relations include; small class sizes, expert dissertation supervision on cutting-edge issues and debates, a dynamic academic community, strong student-staff relations and stimulating extra-curricular seminars and workshops.
 Staff and students regularly organise research events, which provide important opportunities for learning, networking and collegial debate on contemporary political and philosophical issues.
 For example, we host an annual Royal Institute of Philosophy lecture series, a bi-annual European Consortium on Political Research environmental politics PhD summer school, and in recent years have organised several ESRC-funded (Economic and Social Research Council) seminar series.

 The School of Social, Political and Global Studies is a multi-disciplinary school which brings together research-led academics to produce world-class research.